 As ever, I'm not claiming that our imported cars are perfect but the bits that really matter are just right.
 As an MX5 enthusiast, the stuff that gets me excited are ultra clean sills, perfect wheel arches and a clean, solid underside.
 Finding this on a car thats been in the UK for for a few years is very difficult.
 Our new imports are fantastically clean, rust free and usually of a much higher standard and specification than UK cars.
 The usual problem areas of rusty sills, wheel aches and worn out suspension components simply don’t occur on our cars.
 The photos shown on this page are all of cars recently imported by us and illustrate the condition of a typical car.

 One final point is value: MX5 prices are on the increase.
-I’ve noticed this over the last year or so and this move is gathering pace.
-Consequently good cars that are well looked after are at least holding their value and models of a desirable specification are increasing in price.
-We expect this situation to strengthen in the coming months and years as the rusty cars disappear from our roads and the good examples become even more scarce.
-Right now, a typically good newly imported MX5 will cost £3900-£5500; now look at the price of a reasonable MGB, Midget or Spitfire and then take into consideration how much better an MX5 is to actually drive and there really is no comparison.
+There has been a substantial shift over he last couple of years and this move is gathering pace.
+Consequently good cars that are well looked after are increasing in price.
+The first cars I imported back n 2014 have increased in price by a 40-60%.
+I expect this situation to strengthen in the coming months and years as the rusty cars disappear from our roads and the good examples become even more scarce.
+Right now, a typically good newly imported MX5 will cost £6000-£9000; now look at the price of a reasonable MGB, Midget or Spitfire and then take into consideration how much better an MX5 is to actually drive and there really is no comparison.

 Why Buy a New Import from Us?